William George & Co Limited

 10.4 The Auctioneer is unable to refund the VAT on the Buyers’ Premium in any circumstances.

-10.5 If the Buyer chooses to export their purchases using their own transport, then VAT will be levied and refunded upon satisfactory documentation supporting the removal of the Goods purchased being sent to the address set out in clause 10.2.
+10.5 If the Buyer chooses to export their purchases using their own transport, then VAT will be levied and refunded upon satisfactory documentation supporting the removal of the Goods purchased assuming the terms of clause 10.2 are satisfied.

 10.6 Notwithstanding any other clause in these Conditions the Auctioneer reserves the right to refuse: